-Addiction is a complex condition, a brain disease that is manifested by compulsive substance use despite harmful consequence.
+Addiction is a complex condition, a brain disease that is manifested by compulsive substance use despite harmful consequences.
 People with addiction (serve substance use disorder have an intense focus on using a certain substance(s), such as alcohol or drugs, gambling, sex, shopping to the point that it takes over their life.
 They keep using alcohol or a drug even when they know it will cause problems.
 Yet a number of effective treatments are available and people can recover from addiction and lead normal, productive lives.
 The word addiction is used in several different ways.
 One definition describes physical addiction.
 This is a biological state in which the body adapts to the presence of a drug so that drug no longer has the same effect, otherwise known as tolerance.
 Another form of physical addiction is the phenomenon of overreaction by the brain to drugs (or to cues associated with the drugs).
 An alcoholic walking into a bar, for instance, will feel an extra pull to have a drink because of these cues.

 People don’t plan to get addicted to drugs, but when they first take a drug, they might like how it makes them feel.
 They believe they can control how much and how often they take the drugs.
 However, the drug can change the brain.
 Those who used drugs, in the beginning, to feel good now may need to take drugs just to feel normal.
 They may also seek and take drugs even if it causes problems for themselves and their loved ones.
 Some people may even take higher doses of drugs or more them.
 These are signs of addiction, and it can quickly take over a person’s life.